IBM/deploy-app-using-tekton-on-kubernetes/README.md

 where,
 * < APIKEY > is the one that you created
-* < REGISTRY > is the URL of your container registry, for example us.icr.io
+* < REGISTRY > is the registry API endpoint for your cluster, for example us.icr.io

 It creates a secret named as `ibm-cr-secret` which will be used in configuration file for service account.